-There are some ways you can share your story straight to the government.

-They let you talk with elected officials and other people in government.
+There are some ways you can share your story straight to the government by talking with elected officials and other government workers.
 These ways are:

-Town Halls
+- Town Halls

-Legislative Testimony
+- Legislative Testimony

-• Public Comments
+- Public Comments

 There are also other ways to share your story outside of the government.

-These ways focus more on sharing your story with everyday people.

-But everyday people can help get the attention of elected officials.
+These ways focus more on sharing your story with everyday people, but everyday people can help get the attention of elected officials.
 These ways are:

-• Letters to the Editor
+- Letters to the Editor/Op-eds - Petitions

-Petitions